-It is mandatory to support Service Specific Access Control subject to common and per PLMN access barring parameters as specified in TS 36.331 [5, 5.3.3.10] for UEs which are IMS voice capable in LTE.
+It is mandatory to support Service Specific Access Control subject to common and per PLMN access barring parameters as specified in MFA TS 36.331 [5, Section 5.3.3.10] for UEs which are IMS voice capable in LTE.

 7.1.2 CSFB Access Barring Control

-It is mandatory to support CSFB Access Barring Control subject to common and per PLMN access barring parameters as specified in TS 36.331 [5, 5.3.3.2] for UEs which are supporting CSFB to UTRA or GERAN.
+It is mandatory to support CSFB Access Barring Control subject to common and per PLMN access barring parameters as specified in MFA TS 36.331 [5, Section 5.3.3.2] for UEs which are supporting CSFB to UTRA or GERAN.

 7.1.3 Extended Access Barring

-It is mandatory to support Extended Access Barring check as specified in TS 36.331 [5, 5.3.3.12] for UEs which are supporting an access subject to Extended Access Barring.
+It is mandatory to support Extended Access Barring check as specified in MFA TS 36.331 [5, Section 5.3.3.12] for UEs which are supporting an access subject to Extended Access Barring.

 7.1.4 ACDC

-It is mandatory to support barring check for ACDC subject to common and per PLMN barring parameters for ACDC as specified in TS 36.331 [5, 5.3.3.13] for UEs which are supporting an access subject to ACDC.
+It is mandatory to support barring check for ACDC subject to common and per PLMN barring parameters for ACDC as specified in MFA TS 36.331 [5, Section 5.3.3.13] for UEs which are supporting an access subject to ACDC.

 7.2 Emergency call features